mikolajroszak/qsp-protocol-node/README.md

 1. Install Docker: <https://docs.docker.com/install/>

-1. Make sure your user is a part of the docker group:
+1. **On Linux-based Systems**: Make sure your user is a part of the docker group:

     ```bash
     sudo usermod -a -G docker <username>